 Lucy draws on traditional painting methods and popular culture to explore femininity, desire, and the agony and ecstasy of romantic love.
-Her work is auto-fictitious, and depicts hyperbolic images that borrow from the aesthetics of cinema, and speak to the complexity of femininity in contemporary culture.
+Her work is auto-fictitious, depicting cinematic snapshots that speak to the complexity of femininity in contemporary culture.

 Her background in photography and fashion directly influence her work, which is highly staged and employs filmic devices to bring the viewer sharply to the moment.
 Lucy’s approach to image-making is rooted in nostalgia and sometimes sentimentality, largely influenced by a long-standing fascination with Girlhood and its growing cultural resonance.